Celebrating the Arts

 Celebrating the Arts is a public artwork by Indian artist Narendra M. Patel located at the Roosevelt Creative Arts Middle School, which is in Milwaukee, Wisconsin, United States.
 The sculpture is an abstract form created from over two tons of steel sheets welded together.
 It is 20' high x 14' wide x 6' deep and was constructed in 1989.

 Description

 The unsigned abstract sculpture consists of steel triangular forms welded together and rising from three different points.
 The piece is bolted to three concrete bases and painted red and black.
 The form is large enough for children to move around it and through it.
 There is a plaque nearby that reads: Celebrating the Arts/ Created by Narendra Patel/ as a tribute to/ Linda Nice/ Beloved Music teacher/ Roosevelt Middle School of the Arts/ Dedicated on October 12, 1989.
-Celebrating the Arts was originally lit at night, but the fixtures were unfortunately vandalized and had to be removed.
+Celebrating the Arts was originally lit at night, but the fixtures were vandalized and had to be removed.